NewsBlogResourcesContact

 • Be sure that there is a checkmark next to the browser being used.

-• How does screen mirroring work in Duo and Digital Presentation for online tournaments?
+• Duo and Digital Presentation Screen Mirroring for Online Tournaments

 Mirrored video is standard for most online platforms.
 On the NCFCA platform, all speakers will see themselves mirrored on their own primary device screen, meaning that they will see themselves the way they would in a mirror.
 Judges and other observers will see a non-mirrored, normal view of the presenter.
 For most events, mirroring is natural and will go unnoticed, but in Duo and Digital presentation competitors will need to factor this phenomenon into their presentation plans.